 Intra-day update: rupee records marginal gain against US dollar

-Pakistan’s rupee registered marginal gains against the US dollar in the inter-bank market, improving 0.06% in the opening hour of trading session on Wednesday.
+Pakistan’s rupee registered a marginal gain against the US dollar in the inter-bank market, improving 0.05% in the opening hours of trading on Friday.

-On Tuesday, the rupee depreciated against the US dollar for the tenth straight session to settle at 226.94 after a decline of Re0.51 or 0.22%.
+On Thursday, the rupee depreciated against the US dollar for the twelfth successive session to settle at 227.12 after a decline of Re0.17 or 0.07%.

-In a key development, Pakistan’s trade deficit shrank by 32.65% to $17.133 billion during the first half (July-December) of the current fiscal year as compared to $25.438 billion during the same period of last year, said the latest data released by the Pakistan Bureau of Statistics (PBS).

-The decline in trade deficit is positive for the cash-strapped economy, which has witnessed a significant drop in its foreign exchange reserves, while the country struggles to obtain funding from international and multilateral lenders.
+In a key development, foreign exchange reserves held by the State Bank of Pakistan (SBP) fell another $245 million to a highly critical level of $5.58 billion, data released on Thursday showed.

 This is an intra-day update